JohnLCaron/rlauxe/docs/SamplePopulations.md

 Suppose a ballot has c cards to it.
 Suppose all ballots of the same style are kept in the same container, but the cards are scanned and separately addressable.
 If there are c cards, we know that only 1/c have the contest.

-population.possibleContests = all contests on the ballot (aka ballot style). population.hasSingleCardStyle = false, because there are c distinct CardStyles.
+The batch.possibleContests = all contests on the ballot (aka ballot style), and batch.hasSingleCardStyle = false, because there are c distinct CardStyles.

 ### CLCA without undervotes

-We have CVRs but dont record the undervotes.
+We have CVRs but dont record the undervotes. cvrsContainUndervotes = false.
-Then we need to use populations to specify where the undervotes might be.
+Then we need to use populations to specify where the contests are.

 ### OneAudit